4.53 from 169 votes

 What is Gochujang?

-Gochujang is also known as Korean BBQ sauce and is a fundamental ingredient in Korean dishes.
-It’s a thick red paste made from chillies, fermented soybeans, rice, and salt.
-Some versions of this spicy, sweet sauce use dried chilli flakes or chilli powder instead of chillies to provide a similar kick of heat.
+Gochujang, also known as Korean BBQ sauce, is a fundamental ingredient in Korean dishes.
+It’s a thick red paste made from chillies, fermented soybeans, glutinous rice, and salt.

 Where can I buy Gochujang?